echelonka/diaryweb/README.md

   * creating and deleting
   * editing contact name and phone number

-If you're not registrated or authorized, you can't browse and create notes
+If you're not registrated or authorized, you can't browse and create notes.
+You can check this out with by the following [link](https://echelonka.github.io/diaryweb/).